East Palestine, Ohio, train derailment: Whistleblower and cover-up allegations

 An EPA whistleblower alleged that the EPA covered up evidence of toxic chemicals by intentionally delaying the deployment of chemical-sensing aircraft and turning off chemical sensors.
 The EPA maintains that the allegations are false.
 According to the whistleblower, the EPA hid its misconduct from FOIA requests by falsifying records and instructing staff to omit keywords in order to evade in an FOIA search.

 The whistleblower, Robert Kroutil, was a senior scientist managing the deployment of ASPECT aircraft that scanned the area for toxic chemicals.
 According to Kroutil, he was instructed to neglect scanning critical areas of concern.
 When the plane flew over contaminated creeks, he was instructed to turn off chemical-sensing equipment, a request that Kroutil characterized as highly unusual and against standard procedure.
 He was also asked to falsely backdate new procedures, written weeks after the chemical sensing mission.
-The EPA delayed the procedure by deploying aircraft only after days—an extraordinary circumstance, when every other of the hundreds of deployments had occurred within hours.
+Kroutil continued to allege the EPA delayed the procedure by deploying aircraft several days after the derailment, while other deployments had occurred within hours.